Deliverability vs Delivery

 How do you track deliverability?

-Third Party Tracking – There a few options for using third party companies to evaluate how your mail performs and can provide you with the data to estimate where you stand.
+Third-Party Tracking – There are a few options for using third-party companies to evaluate how your mail performs and can provide you with the data to estimate where you stand.